< Back

 In Dutch practice, both terms generally refer to the same legal area, and most legal professionals use belastingrecht for both.

 Taxes are collected to fund public services and infrastructure such as education, health care, roads, social security and emergency services.
-Paying taxes is not only a legal obligation, but also a way of contributing to society and ensuring essential systems keep running.
+Therefore, paying taxes is not only a legal obligation, but also a way of contributing to society and ensuring essential systems keep running.

 Main sources of Dutch tax and fiscal law